ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

        :emphasize-lines: 12,15-18

 The neat thing here is the ``:emphasize-lines:``.
-This will show the lines highlighted in your output.
+This shows the lines highlighted in your output.
 This is quite useful for showing sets of code examples where a subset of the code changes.
 You can also specify just a subset of lines to show with the ``:lines:`` option, so you don't have to manage multiple snippets.